Student Handbook

 Welcome back!

-The 2024-2025 school year is here, and we are excited for your return!
+The 2025-2026 school year is here, and we are excited for your return!
 For the freshmen and new students to Smoky Hill, welcome to the Herd!
 We are proud of the rich traditions and strong reputation that have been built as a result of this incredible community over the past 50 years.
-It’s hard to believe we have already celebrated our 50th anniversary last year, but there is a lot to celebrate!

 This student handbook provides you with the information you need to know to be a successful Smoky Hill student.
 Our students are here to learn and our staff accepts you for who you are.
 Our focus is on creating a safe, predictable, structured, and inclusive learning environment that allows you to reach your highest potential.
 The information contained in this handbook should answer your questions regarding everything from school policies to extra-curricular opportunities.
 We want you to be involved and enjoy your time while you are here.
 This is an important time in your life and we are here to support you!
 We are glad you are here.